argoproj/argo-cd/docs/operator-manual/user-management/index.md

 * [Bundled Dex OIDC provider](#dex) - use this option if your current provider does not support OIDC (e.g. SAML, LDAP) or if you wish to leverage any of Dex's connector features (e.g. the ability to map GitHub organizations and teams to OIDC groups claims).
+Dex also supports OIDC directly and can fetch user information from the identity provider when the groups cannot be included in the IDToken.

 * [Existing OIDC provider](#existing-oidc-provider) - use this if you already have an OIDC provider which you are using (e.g.
   [Okta](okta.md), [OneLogin](onelogin.md), [Auth0](auth0.md), [Microsoft](microsoft.md), [Keycloak](keycloak.md),